aslanumit/jupyter-notebook-netlogo-behaviorspace/README.md

 This approach may be useful for a couple of cases:

 * You are planning to publish supplemental materials for a publication.
-* You are working on a new model and you would like to generate some preliminary data for exploratory analysis.
+* You are working on a new model and you would like to generate some preliminary data for exploratory analysis within a notebook.

 The notebook itself has further explanations and a demo project.
 You can simply open it by clicking the "Open in Colab" or "launch binder" badges above.